Connor Norby: Baltimore Orioles

-Norby was selected in the second round with the 41st overall pick in the 2021 Major League Baseball draft by the Baltimore Orioles.
+The Baltimore Orioles selected Norby in the second round, with the 41st overall pick, in the 2021 Major League Baseball draft.
 He signed with the team on July 16, 2021, and received a $1.7 million bonus.
 Norby was assigned to the Rookie-level Florida Complex League Orioles to start his professional career.
 He was later promoted to the Delmarva Shorebirds of the Low-A East.
-Over 33 games between the two teams, he slashed .264/.380/.405 with three home runs, 19 RBIs, and six stolen bases.
-On April 5, 2022, Norby was assigned to the Orioles High-A affiliate Aberdeen Ironbirds, along with fellow 2021 Draftee Colton Cowser.
+Over 33 games between the two teams, he slashed .264/.380/.405 with three home runs, 19 RBI, and six stolen bases.